-- To receive, consider and adopt the Audited Financial Statements of the Company for the financial year ended 31st March, 2021 together with the Reports of the Board of Directors and the Auditors thereon. - 2.
-To appoint a Director in place of M. K. Arora (DIN- 00031777), Non-Executive, Non-Independent Director, who retires by rotation and being eligible, seeks re-appointment.
+- 1. To receive, consider and adopt the Audited Financial Statements of the Company for the financial year ended 31st March, 2023 together with the Reports of the Board of Directors and the Auditors thereon. - 2.
+To declare dividend on equity shares for the financial year 2022-23. - 3.
+To appoint a Director in place of Mr. Dilip G. Piramal (DIN: 00032012), Non-Executive, Non-Independent Director, who retires by rotation and being eligible, seeks re-appointment.